jericson/jericson.github.io/_posts/2023-06-02-strike_comentary.md

 data is ambiguous and forced into a "mods are suspending legitimate users" interpretation, this is a self-defeating policy.
 It can take hours to answer a question well.
-It only takes a few seconds for ChatGTP to answer it poorly.
+It only takes a few seconds for ChatGPT to answer it poorly.
 Humans can't beat robotic [gun slingers](https://meta.stackexchange.com/questions/9731/fastest-gun-in-the-west-problem).

 So why can't the current SO CEO dismiss AI as a distraction (at best)?